Project selection with partially verifiable information: Maximizing expected profit

 \end{itemize}

-This shows that for any IC mechanism that is not a cutoff mechanism, there is a cutoff mechanism under which the principal's expected profit is strictly higher.
-Hence, any optimal IC mechanism must be a cutoff mechanism.
-And indeed, since the principal's expected profit from cutoff mechanisms is continuous in the cutoff and the set of possible cutoffs is compact, at least one cutoff mechanism is optimal.
+This shows that for any truthful mechanism, there is a cutoff mechanism under which the principal's expected profit is weakly higher.
+Thus, the optimal truthful mechanism must be a cutoff mechanism.
+Now our problem is just to find the optimal cutoff $c$.